z9er/CyberpunkTHING/README.md

 # Updating

 If this Modlist receives an update please check the Changelog before doing anything.
-Always backup your saves or start a new game after updating.
+Always backup your saves or start a new game after updating

 **Wabbajack will delete all files that are not part of the Modlist when updating!**